rougin/dextra/README.md

 </script>
 ```

-For the script, use the `withScript` method for using the initial data from [Fortem's](https://github.com/rougin/fortem) `Script` class in reset:
+For the script, use the `withScript` method for using the initial data from [Fortem's](https://github.com/rougin/fortem) `Script` class in resetting:

 ``` html
 // app/plates/items/depot.php